samover/CV/README.md

 -------------
 #### [CHANGR](https://github.com/samover/changr)

 Final project for Makers Academy.
 Working in an agile team we build an IOS app in **Swift**, a language none of us had any prior experience with.
-With this project we wanted to help the less advantaged in our society to receive donations on the fly using a location-aware app thanks to **Bluetooth Beacons**.
+With this project we wanted to help the less advantaged in our society to receive donations on the fly with a location-aware app using **Bluetooth Beacons**.

-Using a TDD approach, I had to write [an ad-hoc mock](https://github.com/samover/FirebaseMock) for **Firebase** in Swift, which I tested using **Quick/Nimble**.
+Faithful to a TDD approach, I had to write [an ad-hoc mock](https://github.com/samover/FirebaseMock) for **Firebase** in Swift, which I tested using **Quick/Nimble**.
 Unit testing was done through **XCTest**.

 The presentation video of the app can be found on [Youtube](https://youtu.be/AyVZJ511cqI?t=96)